itme-brain/ldv/README.md

 ### Via Makefile

-We've included a `Makefile` with this project, which you can use to install `ldv` by running the following command in your terminal:
+Included is a simple `Makefile` with this project, which you can use to install `ldv` by running the following command in your terminal:

 ```bash
 sudo make install